 (1) Amounts reflect achievement by Messrs.
-Barton and Wyll of (i) 93% and 100% performance, respectively, with respect to the discretionary portion of the cash bonus and (ii) the 100% Performance Multiplier for the FFO Multiple and the 100% Performance Multiplier for same store NOI growth on the objective portion of the cash bonus, pursuant to our incentive bonus plan (as described in detail below under "Elements of Executive Officer Compensation").
-Mr. Rady and Mr. Gammieri do not currently participate in our incentive bonus plan or have target bonus percentages.
+Barton and Wyll of (i) 100% performance (target) with respect to the discretionary portion of the cash bonus and (ii) the 60% Performance Multiplier for the FFO Multiple Rank and the 200% Performance Multiplier for Same Store NOI Growth Rank on the objective portion of the cash bonus, pursuant to our incentive bonus plan (as described in detail below under "Elements of Executive Officer Compensation").

-Mr. Rady's discretionary cash bonus was determined by our Compensation Committee based on Mr. Rady's (i) decisive leadership, (ii) seamless transition to the role of our President and Chief Executive Officer in September 2015, and (iii) substantial contribution to the financial and operational success of the Company.
-Mr. Gammieri's discretionary cash bonus was determined by the Compensation Committee based on his significant contributions and leadership with respect to our development and construction activities in 2015.
+Mr. Rady's discretionary cash bonus was determined by our Compensation Committee based on Mr. Rady's (i) decisive leadership and (ii) substantial contribution to our financial and operational success.
+Mr. Gammieri's discretionary cash bonus was determined by the Compensation Committee based on his significant contributions and leadership with respect to our development and construction activities in 2016.

-For 2016, the target bonus percentage remains 100% for Mr. Barton and was increased to 75% (from 70%) for Mr. Wyll.
-Mr. Rady and Mr. Gammieri do not participate in our incentive bonus plan or have target bonus percentages.
-Mr. Chamberlain was not eligible for an annual bonus for 2015 due to his termination of employment in September 2015.
+For 2017, the target bonus percentage remains 100% for Mr. Barton and 75% for Mr. Wyll.
+Mr. Rady and Mr. Gammieri do not participate in our incentive bonus plan and do not have target bonus percentages.

-• Restricted Stock Grants: We made significant restricted stock awards to our named executive officers at the time of our initial public offering in January 2011, which our initial Board considered appropriate equity compensation for the ensuing three year period.
-As a result, none of the named executive officers received any restricted stock awards during 2012 and 2013.
-However, the Compensation Committee determined to commence programmatic, annual equity grants to our named executive officers commencing in 2014, based upon achievement of preestablished performance objectives.
+• Restricted Stock Grants: Our Compensation Committee determined to provide programmatic, annual equity grants to our named executive officers commencing in 2014 based upon achievement of pre-established performance objectives.
 The stock awards granted to our named executive officers since 2014 are entirely subject to performance vesting provisions.
 The elements of our restricted stock grant awards are designed to ensure that management maintains a long-term focus that serves the best interests of our Company and our stockholders by tying a significant portion of total direct compensation to the achievement of certain financial metrics.

-The following table lists the restricted stock awards granted to our named executive officers in December 2015 subject to the achievement of pre-established performance objectives as described below under "Elements of Executive Officer Compensation".
+The following table lists the restricted stock awards granted to our named executive officers in December 2016 subject to the achievement of pre-established performance objectives as described below under "Elements of Executive Officer Compensation".
 It is the current intention of the Compensation Committee for annual grants of restricted stock awards to be made to our named executive officers in December of each calendar year going forward.